-How about having someone to follow who is more mature than us, in other words to have a role model.
+How about having someone (or a group of friends) to follow who is more mature than us, in other words, to have a role model?

 Paul tells the Ephesian church to:

-But several times Paul says be imitators of himself or other people.
+But Paul also says to be imitators of trusted and proven people:

-We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.Hebrews 6:12
+We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.”Hebrews 6:12 NIV

 It is good to have a mature role model, to inspire and stretch our faith.